Freedom of religion in Cameroon: Legal and policy framework

 The Constitution provides for freedom of religion, and the Government generally respected this right in practice.
-The Government at all levels sought to protect this right in full and did not tolerate its abuse, either by governmental or private actors.
+The Government at all levels sought to protect all rights in full and did not tolerate its abuse, either by governmental or private actors.
 There is no official state religion.

 Christian and Islamic holy days are celebrated as national holidays.
 These include the Christian holy days of Good Friday, Ascension Day, Assumption Day, and Christmas Day, and the Islamic holy days of the Feast of the Lamb and Eid al-Fitr, the End of Ramadan.

 The Law on Religious Congregations governs relations between the Government and religious groups.
-The Ministry of Territorial Administration and Decentralization (MINATD) must approve and register religious groups in order for them to function legally.
+The Ministry of Territorial Administration and Decentralization MINATD must approve and register religious groups in order for them to function legally.
 There were no reports that the Government refused to register any group; however, the process can take a number of years.
 It is illegal for a religious group to operate without official recognition, but the law prescribes no specific penalties.
 There was a growth within the major cities of so-called "sects," which their leaders consider to be subgroups of Protestant denominations; few of these are registered, and all of them operate freely.
 Although official recognition confers no general tax benefits, it allows religious groups to receive real estate as tax-free gifts and legacies for the conduct of their activities.

 To register, a religious denomination must legally qualify as a religious congregation.
 The definition includes "any group of natural persons or corporate bodies whose vocation is divine worship" or "any group of persons living in community in accordance with a religious doctrine."
 The denomination then submits a file to the MINATD.
 The file must include a request for authorization, a copy of the group's charter describing planned activities, and the names and functions of the group's officials.
 The Minister reviews the file and sends it to the presidency with a recommendation to approve or deny.
 The president generally follows the recommendation of the Minister and grants authorization by a presidential decree.
 The approval process may take up to several years.

 The only religious groups known to be registered are Christian, Muslim, and Baháʼí.
 According to the latest MINATD statistics (released in 2002), there are 38 officially registered denominations, most of which are Christian.
 There also are numerous unregistered small religious groups that operate freely.
 The Government does not register traditional indigenous religious groups, stating that the practice of traditional religion is a private concern observed by members of a particular ethnic or kinship group or the residents of a particular locality.